nicoespeon/refactoringjavascript.dev/README.md

-# refactoringjavascript.dev
+# Refactoring JavaScript

-Host of my Refactoring JavaScript course
+Never ask for permission to refactor again!